-For a manager who is very competent but lacks confidence, a 180 degree assessment can provide a much necessary morale boost.
+For a manager who is very competent but lacks confidence, a 180 degree assessment can provide benefits, such as a much necessary morale boost.
 Their supervisor can offer practical, positive feedback that gives them a realistic view of their strengths.

 The nature of 180 degree feedback encourages communication between managers and their own supervisors.
 This not only allows for a direct comparison between how managers perceive themselves and what their supervisors see, but it also paves the way for future collaboration, mentoring, and improvement.